Chart Color Schemes

 Hay features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.5% of all households, including 21.9% couples with children, 27.9% couples without children, and 12.8% single parent families.
-Non-family households comprise the remaining 36.5%, with lone person households at 34.8% and group households making up 1.7%.
-The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 63.5 percent of all households, including 21.9 percent that are couples with children, 27.9 percent that are couples without children, and 12.8 percent that are single parent families.
+Non-family households make up the remaining 36.5 percent, with lone person households at 34.8 percent and group households comprising 1.7 percent of the total.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households